SkyNeTz22/IP_API/README.md

 # IP_API
 ### API for IP Project

-### THIS PROJECT WAS MADE BY SKYNETZ22.
+### THIS PROJECT WAS MADE BY CIRJAN COSMIN-CONSTANTIN AS A PROJECT FOR COLLEGE.

-### It is forbidden to distribute this item without the written permission of the author.
+### It is strictly forbidden to distribute this item without the written permission of the author.